angular/angular/adev/src/content/guide/components/styling.md

 #### `::ng-deep`

-Angular's emulated encapsulation mode supports a custom pseudo class, `:ng-deep`.
+Angular's emulated encapsulation mode supports a custom pseudo class, `::ng-deep`.
 Applying this pseudo class to a CSS rule disables encapsulation for that rule, effectively turning it into a global style. **The Angular team strongly discourages new use of `::ng-deep`**.
 These APIs remain exclusively for backwards compatibility.